 What About Sunscreens?

 Most tanning oils on the market don’t include sunscreens in the ingredient mix.
 For this reason, you should usually be coupling your use of a tanning oil with sunscreen.
 Alternately, choose a tanning oil with sunscreen.
+See here for a list of the best sunscreens.

 I’m going to go over some of the basics how tanning indoors and outdoors impacts the skin, and discuss how sunscreens change that impact.